Oaken-W/hello-world/README.md

 # hello-world
 First Repository

+Hi Humans!

+Oaken here.
+Previously worked on C, C++, Linux and Matlab languages.
-This is Oaken and i will be working on Git Hub from today onwards!
+And beginning from today, i will be working on Git Hub to understand it's framework.